pixijs/pixi-typescript/README.md

 Any advice, suggestions or improvements would be appreciated.

-*Note That Spine and its Examples are not yet done.*
+*Note That Spine is available but Examples are not yet done.*